cancervariants/fusion-representation/docs/source/information_model.rst

 .. figure:: images/structural-elements.svg

    The minimal information for characterizing gene fusions is context-dependent, with components necessary for representing assayed fusions (blue-green boxes), categorical fusions (yellow boxes), or both (white boxes). **(A)** Structural Elements represent the expressed gene product, and are typically characterized at the gene level or the transcript level.
-Segments of transcripts should be represented by a transcript ID and associated 5’ and/or 3’ exon boundaries. **(B)** Exon Boundaries are characterized by the exon number and offset from the corresponding 5’ or 3’ end.
-Boundaries also include an aligned Genomic Coordinate with a versioned reference sequence identifier (e.g. a RefSeq NC\_ chromosome sequence accession) and position for data fidelity.
+Segments of transcripts should be represented by a transcript ID and associated 5’ and/or 3’ :ref:`boundary`. **(B)** Segment Boundaries are characterized by the exon number and offset from the corresponding 5’ or 3’ end.
+Segment Boundaries also include an aligned Genomic Coordinate with a versioned reference sequence identifier (e.g. a RefSeq NC\_ chromosome sequence accession) and position for data fidelity.
 Importantly, segment boundary Genomic Coordinates represent the aligned positions of fusion junctions, and NOT breakpoints for an associated rearrangement.

-Gene (as structural element)
+Gene (as Structural Element)
 ############################

 A gene (see the :ref:`gene-element` common element above for information model) may be used as a structural element, in